People of Culture Taken Away by the War (updating)

 On March 3, Ukrainian artist Oleksandr Tarasenko died at the Poltava Military Hospital.
 Serving in the territorial forces of defence, he suffered severe shrapnel wounds in the battle of Okhtyrka.
 Oleksandr Tarasenko was an associate professor in the Department of Fine Arts at Poltava University of Civil Engineering and a member of the National Union of Artists of Ukraine.
 He is the author of the iconostasis of the Church of Simeon in the Mykhailyka village of Shyshak district, and the iconostasis of the Trinity Church in the Velyki Budyshcha village of Dykansky district.

-On the night of March 2, Sergiy Pushchenko, a graphic artist, painter and volunteer, was killed in a battle against Russian troops near Vasilkov.
+On the night of March 2, Serhii Pushchenko, a graphic artist, painter and volunteer, was killed in a battle against Russian troops near Vasylkiv.
 Honoured Artist of Ukraine, author of over 900 paintings.
 The main theme of Pushchenko’s work was the Ukrainian Cossacks: he created a series of paintings between 2015 and 2018, and he painted portraits of volunteer soldiers from nature.
 The series includes 113 works.

 We need your help to create projects and materials aimed to defend freedom of speech, popularize Ukrainian culture and values of independent journalism.